aziz0519/aziz0519/README.md

 # Hello World!
 I'm Aziz Budiman from sunny Singapore 👋

 * Thank you for visiting my Github portfolio.
-I am a former Math and Science teacher turned Analytics Technical Lead
+I am a former Math and Science teacher turned Data Science & AI Lead
 * I have over 10 years of experience working with data analytics, business intelligence, and machine learning at various industries in banking operations,consumer technology, and government agencies
 * My interests lie in applications of Artificial Intelligence in real-world use cases.
 The rise of Generative AI platforms such as Perplexity, DeepSeek, and Julius.ai are game-changers in daily work productivity
 * I'm constantly updating this portfolio with new content and learning new stuff daily.